Monday, October 7, 2024

 With no metro station particularly close, we made our way downhill and somehow back to the apartment.
 It turned out to be the "high point" of entire trip, at least as far as distance walked in one day.
 Ten miles.
 No wonder I was too tired to eat that evening.
 We vowed to do less the following day, and we actually managed to keep to that vow.

-On Friday, September 13, we avoided most things BC and early AD.
+On Friday, September 13, we avoided some things BC and early AD.
 We lounged around until mid-morning, then took a leisurely stroll to the Panathenaic Stadium.
 It is a marble stadium of the 2nd C AD that was excavated in 1869, significantly rebuilt, and was the site of the opening and closing ceremonies of the first modern Olympics in 1896.
 It is the only stadium in the world built entirely of marble.

 Upper: Panathenaic Stadium being prepped for an event.
 Yes, we did

 climb up to the very last row.
+Lower: The stadium in 1896.

 Passageway for athletes and to access a